tfulanchan/academy/docs/disclosure/disclosure-51-88.md

  </div>
 </details>

-1. What are the regulatory controls when companies repurchase their shares from capital market?
+2. Explain the regulatory controls when companies repurchase its preferred stock

 Answer reference: Section 5-1-1-1